dak180/FreeNAS-Report/README.md

-# ZPool & SMART status report with FreeNAS config backup
+# SMART status report
-Original script by joeschmuck, modified by Bidelu0hm, then by melp
+Original script by joeschmuck, modified by Bidelu0hm, then by melp, then by hdijkema

-Preview of the output here: http://i.imgur.com/t9Mtqyt.png

-**At a minimum, you will need to enter your email address in user-definable parameter section.** Feel free to edit other user parameters as needed.
+**At a minimum, you will need to enter your email address, DRIVES and TYPES (for USB bus types for smartctl)  in user-definable parameter section.** Feel free to edit other user parameters as needed.

-**Version: v1.3**
+**Version: v1.31**

 **Changelog:**

+*v1.31:*
+- Created real HTML, because roundcube wouldn't understand text/html without the right HTML syntax
+- removed all ZPool entries and turned off FreeNas Config backup

 *v1.3:*
 - Added scrub duration column